jinyic/SimplifyStockX/README.md

 Follow the prompts to set up the monitor.
 Enter product names to seach for them to add.
-Set the size (currently broken) and confirm settings.
+Set the size and confirm settings.

+### Update (2022)
+StockX's API was changed and parts of the monitor (grabbing sizes) no longer work.